-- Bruce Forsyth, Kenny Lynch, Jimmy Tarbuck, Kevin O'Sullivan, Arlene Phillips, Rosemarie Ford, Denny Kemp, Robert Ross and others
+- Kenny Lynch, Jimmy Tarbuck, Kevin O'Sullivan, Arlene Phillips, Rosemarie Ford, Denny Kemp, Robert Ross, Barry Cryer and more

 As Sir Bruce Forsyth turns 89 and celebrates an astonishing 75+ years in showbiz, his story is told by people who have known and worked with him throughout his career, as well as biographers, media champions and indeed Bruce himself, in some of his most revealing interview appearances.

 A dancer, singer, actor and consummate game show host with perfect comic timing, Bruce first appeared on screen as an 11 year-old in 1939 - the decade the BBC began broadcasting.

 Once established on the box in the 50s, he has very rarely been off it.
 After honing his craft in London's variety clubs, Bruce was on the verge of quitting when he was spotted by an agent and given his big break on Sunday Night At The London Palladium in 1958.